Top-rated local movers that handle Birmingham to Akron moves

 Things to do in Akron

-- Arts and culture: Akron is home to museums and cultural arts centers like the Akron Art Museum, Akron Children's Museum, and Nativity Museum and replica of Bethlehem's cave.
+- Arts and culture: From historic museums to vibrant art centers, Akron offers cultural landmarks like the Akron Art Museum, Akron Children’s Museum, and Nativity Museum and replica of Bethlehem’s cave.

-- Outdoor recreation: The city's F.A.
-Seiberling Nature Realm, Portage Lakes State Park, Cascade Valley Park, and Springfield Lake Park — among other sites — are great places to hike, ride bikes, or just enjoy nature.'
+- Outdoor recreation: The city’s F.A.
+Seiberling Nature Realm, Portage Lakes State Park, Cascade Valley Park, and Springfield Lake Park — among other sites — are great places to hike, ride bikes, or just enjoy nature.

-- Sports: Catch a live game and cheer on the home team at an Akron RubberDucks (Baseball-Eastern League) and Akron Zips (MAC) game.
+- Sports: Grab a seat and root for the home team during an Akron RubberDucks (Baseball-Eastern League)Akron Zips (MAC) game.

 FAQ